As there are so many places and things to see and do in South-West Cyprus, the choice can be overwhelming. These are our holiday favourites…

-9. Brandy Sour
+9. Brandy Sour – The Cyprus Cocktail

 The Brandy Sour traditional Cyprus sundowner has a fascinating story… It was devised at the Forest Park Hotel in Platres, Troodos in the 1930s heyday of the new Bauhaus-style hotel.
 At the time members of the jet set and glitterati were regular guests, including Muslim King Farouk of Egypt who wanted to indulge in a secret tipple whilst entertaining local dignitaries.
 So Stelios, the head barman, created a lemon and brandy drink designed to resemble iced tea.
 The plan worked, and no one detected the deception!

 As time passed, the recipe spread to drinking establishments and restaurants throughout the island, becoming a firm favourite with both locals and visitors.
-Today it is regarded as THE Cyprus cocktail.
+Today it is regarded as The Cyprus cocktail.

 Recommended venues to linger over your Brandy Sour (all with great sunset views): Kastro, Pissouri Bay | Kyrenia Beach Taverna, Avdimou (the next bay to the east) | Chris Blue Beach, Kourion | Muse Café Kitchen, Paphos old town (our current fav restaurant in Cyprus).

-10. Aphrodite’s Rock Brewery
+10. Aphrodite’s Rock Brewery, Tsada, Paphos

 Providing something unique in Cyprus, Aphrodite’s Rock Brewery – a microbrewery run by a Yorkshire family – is well worth the 28 mile drive to Tsada, just north of Paphos.
 Tasting paddles allow you to sample a range of freshly-brewed ales, plus their Sorella cider.
 You can enjoy leisurely lunches in the pretty beer garden, and informative brewery tours.